enricoratuwongo/Coffeeshop-InteractiveDashBoardInExcel/README.md

 # Coffeeshop-InteractiveDashBoardInExcel
-This is a Interactive Dashboard In Excel, i use the xlookup and if formula to populate the missing collumn. and i use pivot table and chart to make the dashboard interactive.
+This is a Interactive Dashboard In Excel, i use the xlookup and if formula to populate the missing collumn, And i use pivot table and chart to make the dashboard interactive.